sam-berg/AGOLCat/README.md

 For a version that runs via a Python script, please see https://github.com/sam-berg/ago-tools/blob/master/samples/AGOLCat.py.

+The application is powered by the ArcGIS REST API: http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/

 The result can be downloaded as a CSV file for further processing.

 For example, an administrator of an organization can use this to generate a spreadsheet referencing all items in the organization, sorted by file size.